logzio/documentation/docs/user-guide/admin/give-aws-access-with-iam-roles.md

 ![Connect Logz.io to an AWS resource](https://dytvr9ot2sszz.cloudfront.net/logz-docs/log-shipping/s3-bucket-id-dec.png)

-Recreate your configuration with the values you copied in step 1, and copy the **External ID** (you'll paste it in AWS later).
+Recreate your configuration with the values you copied to your text editor, and copy the **External ID** (you'll paste it in AWS later).

 ### Set up your new IAM role

-Using the information you copied in step 1, follow the steps in
+Using the information you copied to your text editor, follow the steps in
 [_Grant access to an S3 bucket_](#grant-access-to-an-s3-bucket)
 (near the top of this page).